 Considered a real classic on the ZX Spectrum, Glider Rider is a simple isometric view game where you ride a motorbike which has the capability to transform into a hang glider, hence the name – Glider Rider!

 The game is also noted for its amazing soundtrack by well-known game music composer David Whittaker.

 More classic arcade action for the Spectrum.
 Rainbow Islands is actually the sequel to Bubble Bobble, although is not immediately obvious (title screen aside).
 You still play as Bub and Bob, now known as Bubby and Bobby, but are now in human form.

-The game unlike many other arcade conversions has a lot of colour and the usual excellent 128k soundtrack.
+The game unlike many other arcade conversions has a lot of colours and the usual excellent 128k soundtrack.
 This was easily one of my favourites back in the day and one of the best ZX Spectrum platformer games.

 A timeless Spectrum classic by Ultimate Play The Game, and incidentally, their first game.
 Jetpac is a very early 16K ZX Spectrum game released in 1983.